History of Goa: Relations with neighboring powers

-The Maratha Empire (1674-1818) to the north grew steadily in strength, far surpassing that of tiny Goa.
+The Maratha Empire (1674-1818) to the north grew steadily in strength, far surpassing that of the Mughal Empire, let alone Goa.
 After his escape from Aurangzeb in Agra, the Maratha ruler Chhatrapati Shivaji (1627-1680) started a counterattack to recoup lands lost to the Mughals through the Treaty of Purandar (1665).
 Against Goa, Chhatrapati Shivaji mounted an invasion that subdued the region adjoining the Old Conquestas.
-He captured Pernem, Bicholim, Sattari, Ponda, Sanguem, Quepem and Canacona.
+He captured Pernem, Bicholim, Sattari, Ponda, Sanguem, Quepem and Canacona from the Portuguese.
 Sawantwadi Bhonsale and Saudekar Rajas became his vassals.

 The Maratha Chhatrapati Sambhaji (1657-1689), the son of C. Shivaji, tried in 1683 to conquer all of Goa.
 Chh.
-Sambhaji almost ousted the remaining Portuguese, but suddenly a Mughal army appeared which prevented the Maratha from completing their conquest.
+Sambhaji almost ousted the remaining Portuguese, but suddenly a Mughal army appeared which prevented the Maratha from completing their conquest, resulting in the culmination of the Deccan wars.
 In 1739-1740 the territory of Bardez in north Goa was attacked by the Marathas, in order to pressure the Portuguese at Vasai.
-The plan of conquest, however, was forestalled with "the payment of a large war indemnity."Another version of 1740 had the conquest forestalled because of the unexpected arrival of the new Viceroy with a Portuguese fleet.
+The plan of conquest, however, was forestalled with "the payment of a large war indemnity."

 In June 1756 a Maratha Army invading Goa killed in action Luís Mascarenhas, Count of Alva (Conde de Alva), the Portuguese Viceroy.
-The Marathas, however, soon met defeat in the distant north when confronting an Afghan invasion, at the Third Battle of Panipat (1761).
-The Maratha Peshwa's overall control slackened.
-The Portuguese then defeated the Rajas of Sawantwadi and the Raja of Sunda to reconquer an area that stretched from Pernem to Canacona.
+The Marathas, however faced an invasion from Afghan, resulting in their defeat at the Third Battle of Panipat (1761).
+The Maratha Peshwa's overall control slackened throughout India.
+The Portuguese then defeated the regional Rajas of Sawantwadi and the Raja of Sunda to reconquer an area from Pernem to Canacona.
 This territory formed the Novas Conquistas, within the boundaries of present-day Goa.
+Following the Battle of Panipat, the Mughals retained their friendly relationship with the Portuguese.